esphome/esphome-docs/cookbook/lvgl.rst

         pages:
           - id: room_page
             widgets:
-              - obj: # a coontainer object for all these controls
+              - obj: # a properly placed coontainer object for all these controls
                   align: CENTER
                   width: 240
                   height: 260